KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - lightshow
     - Video Effect
     - On Master
-    - An audio visualation filter that colors the image proportional to the magnitude of the audio spectrum. (lightshow)
+    - An audio visualization filter that colors the image proportional to the magnitude of the audio spectrum. (lightshow)
   * - lighten
     - Compositions
     -